Cassandra Thorburn

 Cassandra Thorburn (born 16 March 1971) is an Australian children's author.

+Early life

+Thorburn's father was regional Victorian media personality and councillor Max Thorburn, who died at the age of 72 on 18 October 2018.

+Career

 In 2018, Thorburn published a children's book that she and her friend Cara Campbell co-authored called Leo Lion's Big Bed!.

 Thorburn lists Australian children's author Mem Fox as an inspiration, who was one of Thorburn's tutors at university.

 As a journalist and television producer, Thorburn worked in Australia, New Zealand and the United States.